runttekita/yUI/README.md

 # How To Use

+# IMPORTANT NOTE FOR INTELLIJ USERS

+There is a second `yUi.jar` in the workshop folder in `/idea`.
+You MUST point to this jar as a dependency or else IntelliJ won't be able to resolve it as a dependency.
+The two jars are identical in code so don't worry, just point to `<systemPath>${Steam.path}/workshop/content/646570/1879864511/idea/yUi.jar</systemPath>`.

 Extend `YuiClickableObject` to make your own UI element.

 To render your yUi element call `Yui.Companion.add()` and pass it an instance of your element.